mkhaled87/pFaces-OmegaThreads/README.md

 ## **Installation using Docker**
 Here, we assume you will be using a Linux or MacOS machine.
 Commands will be slightly different on Windows if you use Windows PowerShell.
+We tested this on Linux, on MacOs and on Windows using WSL.

 First, make sure to configure Docker to use all of the resources available (e.g., all CPU cores).
 Otherwise, OmegaThreads will run slower than expected.
 Also, in case you are using a GPU, make sure to pass-through the GPU in Docker.
 See this [guide](https://docs.docker.com/config/containers/resource_constraints/).